How to save money on antihistamines

 Cetirizine 10mg

-Zyrtec used to the big brand name associated with cetirizine, but the brand is no longer available in New Zealand.
-Histaclear and Razene are the two commonly available generic brands.
-Both are available at pharmacies, and we found a smaller pack of five Histaclear tablets at supermarkets.
+Histaclear and Razene are both available at pharmacies, and we found a smaller pack of five Histaclear pills at supermarkets.

 Loratadine 10mg

-Claratyne (the big brand name for antihistamines with this active ingredient) is significantly more expensive than its generic equivalents Lora-Tabs and Loraclear.
+Claratyne (the big brand name for antihistamines with this active ingredient) is more expensive than its generic equivalents Lora-Tabs and Loraclear.

 Fexofenadine 180mg